 3.32 Government guidance on affordable housing is contained in Planning Policy Guidance Note PPG 3 ("Housing").
 The PPG states that a community's need for affordable housing is a material planning consideration which may properly be taken into account in formulating development plan policies and deciding planning applications.
-Where there is a demonstrable lack of affordable housing to meet local
+Where there is a demonstrable lack of affordable housing to meet local needs, PPG 3 advises that authorities may indicate an overall target for the provision of such housing throughout the plan area.
+PPG 3 also states that it may be desirable for new housing development on a substantial scale to cater for a range of housing needs.

-- In a speech to the Royal Town Planning 3,33 Institute/District Planning Officers' Society conference on social housing on 8th November 1991, former Environment Minister Mr Tim Yeo stated that the reference to substantial housing development does not preclude the location of affordable housing in smaller PPG 3 advises that targets for developments. affordable housing on specified sites may be appropriate, but stresses that the precise scale of affordable housing will vary from site to site and is a matter for negotiations with developers.
-Therefore, policies should not seek to impose a uniform quota on all developments, regardless of market or site conditions. - 3.34 Paragraphs 3.26-3.30 indicate clearly that there is a lack of affordable housing in St. Albans District and that appropriate local plan policies can be justified.
-The Council has analysed various categories of need and the findings are summarised below: - an immediate provision of 100 dwellings is required to enable homeless families to be moved out of Council temporary accommodation; - (ii) the Council's Housing Waiting List shows a need for an annual provision of at least 175 new dwellings, comprising about 115 units of family accommodation and 60 units for single people and childless couples.
-A much higher provision would be necessary if substantial progress is to be made in reducing the Waiting List; - (iii) some Council and Housing Association tenants live in unsuitable accommodation in terms of factors such as overcrowding or under-occupation, families with young children in upper floor flats and medical and social reasons.
+In a speech to the Royal Town Planning 3,33 Institute/District Planning Officers' Society conference on social housing on 8th November 1991, former Environment Minister Mr Tim Yeo stated that the reference to substantial housing development does not preclude the location of affordable housing in smaller PPG 3 advises that targets for developments. affordable housing on specified sites may be appropriate, but stresses that the precise scale of affordable housing will vary from site to site and is a matter for negotiations with developers.
+Therefore, policies should not seek to impose a uniform quota on all developments, regardless of market or site conditions.

+3.34 Paragraphs 3.26-3.30 indicate clearly that there is a lack of affordable housing in St. Albans District and that appropriate local plan policies can be justified.
+The Council has analysed various categories of need and the findings are summarised below:

+- an immediate provision of 100 dwellings is required to enable homeless families to be moved out of Council temporary accommodation; - (ii) the Council's Housing Waiting List shows a need for an annual provision of at least 175 new dwellings, comprising about 115 units of family accommodation and 60 units for single people and childless couples.
+A much higher provision would be necessary if substantial progress is to be made in reducing the Waiting List; - some Council and Housing Association tenants live in unsuitable accommodation in terms of factors such as overcrowding or under-occupation, families with young children in upper floor flats and medical and social reasons.
 Over 600 tenants are registered on the Transfer List and 130 of these are in urgent need of rehousing; - (iv) a preliminary special housing needs assessment has been carried out by Hertfordshire County Council in liaison with the District Council.
-This has led to a recommendation that some 130 places are provided over a ten year period in St. Albans District for people with learning disability, mental health problems or physical disability; - (v) other types of need, which cannot at present be quantified are as follows;
+This has led to a recommendation that some 130 places are provided over a ten year period in St. Albans District for people with learning disability, mental health problems or physical disability; - (v) other types of need, which cannot at present be quantified are as follows: